AsahiLinux/docs/SW:Boot.md

 ## Stage 1 (LLB)

 This stage is the primary early loader, located in the on-board NOR.
-This boot stage very roughly goes as follows, given a target partition to boot from:
+This boot stage very roughly goes as follows:

-* Get the volume group UUID (`diskutil apfs listVolumeGroups diskX`)
+* Read the `boot-volume` variable from NVRAM: its format is `<gpt-partition-type-uuid>:<gpt-partition-uuid>:<volume-group-uuid>`.
+Other related variables seem to be `update-volume` and `upgrade-boot-volume`, possibly selected by metadata inside the `boot-info-payload` variable;
 * Get the local policy hash:
   - First try the local proposed hash (SEP command 11);
   - If that is not available, get the local blessed hash (SEP command 14)
-* Read the local boot policy, located on the iSCPreboot partition at `/<volume-uuid>/LocalPolicy/<policy-hash>.img4`.
+* Read the local boot policy, located on the iSCPreboot partition at `/<volume-group-uuid>/LocalPolicy/<policy-hash>.img4`.
 This boot policy has the following specific metadata keys:
   - `vuid`: UUID: Volume group UUID - same as above
   - `kuid`: UUID: KEK group UUID
   - `lpnh`: SHA384: Local policy nonce hash